(Click here for bottom)

 Electric field in a metal is divergenceless (div E = 0), and the atomic flux, viz. atomic current density, is proportional to the electric field.
 Therefore, in a homogeneous material, electromigration does not lead to flux divergence.
 However, any inhomogeneity in material composition or temperature affects the proportionality constant relating atomic flux and electric field.
 Thus, wherever material or temperature varies along the electric field direction, voids or hillocks may form.

 One of the most common misunderstandings about electromigration concerns the kind of atomic flux that can give rise to hillock or void growth, and it has to do with the word divergence.
-More later.
+I've been kind of out of that field for years, and it's not a great draw for research funding, but there are fundamental things about electromigration that bug me, so I'll probably write more about this someday.

 AFDC

-Aid To Families with Dependent Children.
-The main federal program, jointly administered with and funded by states, constituting (with food stamps, Medicaid, home relief and some others) what is popularly thought of as ``welfare.''
-However, in 1996 AFDC was replaced by block grants under the PRA.
-As of 2005, the program is called ``Temporary Assistance for Needy Families.''
+Aid to Families with Dependent Children.
+The main federal program, jointly administered with and partly funded by the states, constituted (with food stamps, Medicaid, home relief, and some others) what was popularly thought of as ``welfare.''
+In 1996 AFDC was replaced by block grants under the PRA.
+As of 2005, the program was called ``Temporary Assistance for Needy Families'' (TANF).

 AFDC-CC